FELT-Labs/documentation/README.md

 Key benefits of FELT:

-1. **Secure** - all data remains securely on the data provider machine.
-Architecture is protected by a blockchain network.
+1. **Secure** - All data remains securely on the data provider machine.
+Access to data is protected by a blockchain network.
-2. **Encrypted** - all trained models are encrypted and exchanged only between interested parties.
+2. **Encrypted** - All trained models are encrypted and exchanged only between interested parties.
+This ensures that the models are kept confidential and that privacy is maintained throughout the process.
-3. **Easy** - running the whole process is very simple.
+3. **Easy** - FELT makes the entire process of federated learning simple and easy to use.
+With our web application, data scientists can easily select compatible datasets from Ocean, choose their preferred algorithms, and train their models seamlessly.
-4. **Rewards** - data providers get rewards for providing data.
+4. **Rewards** - Data providers can set prices on their data and get paid for providing their data.
+This incentivizes data sharing and allows data providers to benefit from the use of their data.

+By leveraging FELT's secure, encrypted, and easy-to-use platform, data scientists and data providers can unlock the power of federated learning and gain new insights from their data while maintaining privacy and security.

 ## Getting Started